 2 – Goal setting itself

 There should always be key phrases in the mission statement lead to major goals, which lead to specific business objectives.

-3 – Management after setting goals.
+3 – Ongoing management after setting goals.

 Part of successfully setting goals is tracking how far you’ve come, so if you are not achieving what is required, adjustments can be made before too much time is lost.